Q: How does it work?

 Q: How is class content taught?

 A: The first half of the class is the lesson plan, gone over in detail by the instructor.
 The second half is our Q&A portion.
-This allows all students to ask questions and give comments directly to the instructor.
-We have found this order to be most productive for this medium.
+This allows all students to ask questions, give comments directly to the instructor, and demonstrate their playing.
+We have found this format to be the most productive for this medium.

 Q: How are classes put together?

-A: Classes can be formed in a number of ways; by age group, open age group, by grade, etc. This is ultimately up to your needs.
-If you decide to have a class with various ages, we recommend capping it, for example; ages 7-10, 11-13, 14-17, and 18 and up.
+A: Non accredited classes can be formed in a number of ways; by age, grade, open group, etc. This is ultimately up to your needs.
+If you decide to have a class with various age groups, we recommend capping it, for example; ages 7-10, 11-13, 14-17, and 18 and up.
+All accredited classes are structured by grade.

 Q: What is the difference between your lessons and others?